 And the large cup.

-The glaze is a beautiful gradient that ranges from a rich blue, so a lighter sky tone.
+The glaze is a beautiful gradient that ranges from a vibrant blue, so a lighter sky tone.

 The glaze drips are unique to each cup.